 Authorities are confident that they have accurately identified the correct search areas now.
 Martin Dolan, Chief Commissioner and CEO of the ATSB, the agency leading the search, told CNN’s David Molko that, should satellite analysis have led his team to the right spot, the current technology would locate aircraft wreckage.

 “What we’d say is we’ve probably limited it to a small number of haystacks, and we have very good techniques for detecting needles in those haystacks,” he said.
 “We have high confidence that if we’ve got the right haystack, we’ll find the needle in it.”

 In a statement, the ATSB also said that the enhanced data from the detailed mapping will greatly assist the search teams.

-At the request of the Malaysian government, the Australian government – in particular the Australian Transport Safety Bureau (ATSB) – has been tasked with leading the search.
+At the request of the Malaysian government, the Australian government – in particular the ATSB – has been tasked with leading what will almost certainly turn out to be a long, painstaking search.

 “The complexities surrounding the search cannot be understated,” the ATSB says.
 “It involves vast areas of the Indian Ocean with only limited known data and aircraft flight information.”